sjbennett123/gloryforthefist/content/monster_manual/homegrown/Werewolves of the Feral.md

   - Physical Strike: Pin x3
   - Physical Strike: Bind x3

 killing_blow: No, Feral would rather infect Curse of Transformation than Killing Blow to spread their kind on others.
-If you down someone and you can, perform a 3 count Bite to inflict a CoT on your victim
+If you down someone and you can, perform a 3 count Bite to inflict a Curse of Transformation on your victim.

-costuming: Fur Tabbard
+costuming: Grey Fur Tabbard
-makeup:
-props:
+props: Glowing Eyes

-reset:
+descriptive_phrase: mangy hunched humanoid wolf.

 ---

+(Brown Werebears, Black Werepanthers)